Why I Stopped Drinking Almond Milk & Went Back to Regular Milk Instead

-I've never been a big milk drinker, but I pour it over cereal or granola, add a splash to black tea, and order the occasional cappuccino.
-A couple years ago, I discovered almond milk and making the switch from cow's milk to non-dairy milk felt like a no-brainer.
-It seemed like everyone around me was giving up dairy for health reasons and since I wasn't particularly attached to milk, I joined in.
+I’ve never been a big milk drinker, but I pour it over cereal or granola, add a splash to black tea, and order the occasional cappuccino.
+Several years ago I discovered almond milk, and making the switch from cow’s milk to non-dairy milk felt like a no-brainer.
+It seemed like everyone around me was giving up dairy for health reasons, and since I wasn’t particularly attached to milk I joined in.

 But then I learned a little more — and stopped drinking alternative milks altogether.
 Here’s why I made the switch back to cow’s milk.

 One of the reasons I initially switched to non-dairy milk was because I learned about the prevalence of lactose intolerance: 65 percent of human population has trouble digesting lactose, the sugar found in milk.
-For people of East Asian descent like me, up to 90 percent of the population is lactose intolerant.
-And even those who aren't lactose intolerant as a child can develop an intolerance as an adult.
+For people of East Asian descent like me, that statistic is even more significant: Up to 90 percent of the population is lactose intolerant, and even those who aren’t lactose intolerant as a child can develop an intolerance as an adult.
 Those numbers seemed so high, I was pretty sure I had to have some kind of intolerance.

 I don’t follow a special diet or adhere to any particular eating philosophy except one: I make sure most of what I eat every day is unprocessed food.
 That means I cook from scratch and read labels carefully, but also indulge in the occasional treat.
 The key word here is occasional.
 I believe you can eat anything you want, as long as you eat it in moderation; it’s the foods you eat on a daily basis that you need to keep an eye on.

 But almost every day I was consuming an industrially processed food with one especially concerning additive: carrageenan.